SC-TPP/LGBF/README.md

     > Number format that can be used to round the value appropriately without adding string elements
 - Source
     > Text Field containing the information from the LGBF metadata for the source of the data.
-- Numerator_Correct
-    > Correct numerator title (some titles were incorrect within the headings in the raw data table at the time of writing)
-- Denominator_Correct
-    > Correct denominator title (some titles were incorrect within the headings in the raw data table at the time of writing)
-- Numerator_Match
-    > Numerator title that matches the title used in the raw data file (some titles were incorrect within the headings in the raw data table at the time of writing)
-- Denominator_Match
-    > Denominator title that matches the title used in the raw data file (some titles were incorrect within the headings in the raw data table at the time of writing)
 - Numerator_Multipier
     > Multiplier required to convert back numerator values that have been truncated into £000 or similar.
-These truncations do not provide valid data to create averages.
+These truncations do not provide valid data to create averages or to verify that the value is equal to the numerator divided by the denominator.
 - Denominator_Multiplier
-    > Multiplier required to conver back denominator values that have been truncated into £000 or similar.
-These truncations do not provide valid data to create averages.
+    > Multiplier required to convert back denominator values that have been truncated into £000 or similar.
+These truncations do not provide valid data to create averagesor or to verify that the value is equal to the numerator divided by the denominator.
 - Ranking_GoldilocksMidpoint
     > Mid point for any goldilocks ranking or percentile calculations (if applicable)
 </details>